 Child Users may be able to communicate directly with other Child Users through the interactive chat feature of the Services.
 We have three chat settings: Standard Chat, Quick Chat, and No Chat.
 We recommend that parents familiarize themselves with all of the safety features and parental controls available in the Settings area of the Services and accompany their Child Users when using the Services.

 Standard Chat – Standard Chat is our default setting and allows the Child User to type free text into the chat, subject to our monitoring and filtering of message content for purposes of removing personally identifiable information, profanity, and age-inappropriate words and phrases.

-Quick Chat – Quick Chat allows a Child User to see Standard Chat, but the Child User can only communicate using pre-selected messages.
+Quick Chat – Quick Chat allows a Child User to see communications in the form of pre-selected messages, and the Child User can communicate using only pre-selected messages.

-No Chat – No Chat disables the chat features altogether so that Child Users cannot submit chat content, but they will be able to see the chat feed in the zone of the Services that they are in.
+No Chat – No Chat disables the chat features altogether so that Child Users cannot submit chat content, and will not be able to see chat content.

 If a Child User participates in Standard Chat or Quick Chat, their Avatar names will be searchable by other Child Users who participate in those chat features.